GISAIX/Learn_TensorFlow2.0/README.md

 # TensorFlow_and_Keras_notes

-This series is about learning notes and code records for Tensorflow/Keras.
+**This series is about learning notes and code records for Tensorflow/Keras.**

 ----------------------

-In order to run the code in this repository, you should install tensorflow and keras in advance using the following commands: in python3 if you have gpu:
+In order to run the code in this repository, you should install **TensorFlow** and **Keras** in advance using the following commands in your terminal: in python3 if you have gpu:
 ```shell
 pip3 install tensorflow-gpu